Blast hits Pakistan's Lal Shahbaz Qalandar Sufi shrine

-At least 40 killed as ISIL bomber targets worshippers performing ritual, the latest in series of attacks across country.
+In Pakistan's deadliest attack in more than two years, a suicide bomber has struck a crowded Sufi shrine, killing at least 75 people including women and children.

-A suicide bomber killed and wounded dozens of Sufi worshippers as they performed a ritual in Pakistan's Lal Shahbaz Qalandar Sufi shrine.
+Hundreds of others were also wounded in Thursday's attack as they performed a ritual at the famous Lal Shahbaz Qalandar shrine in Sehwan in the southern Sindh province.

-The Islamic State of Iraq and the Levant (ISIL, also known as ISIS) group claimed responsibility for Thursday's attack in Sehwan, in Sindh province, via it Amaq website.
+The Islamic State of Iraq and the Levant (ISIL, also known as ISIS) group claimed responsibility for the blast via its Amaq propaganda website.

-Medical workers said that at least 40 people were killed in the blast, and at least 60 were injured.
+Khadim Hussain, deputy inspector-general of Hyderabad police, said that at least 75 people were killed and more than 200 were injured in the attack.

+At least 43 men, nine women and 20 children were among the victims.

-Sikandar Mandhro, Sindh's health minister, said: "There was a huge crowd gathered there for the [religious gathering] at the shrine, and there was a very big explosion."
+Sikandar Mandhro, Sindh's health minister, said: "There was a huge crowd gathered there for the [religious ceremony] at the shrine, and there was a very big explosion.

 "The medical facilities at Sehwan are not equipped to deal with a very big emergency, so our first priority right now is to get help to the wounded."